steve1281/quicknotes/docs/000-Welcome_to_Quicknotes.md

 ## Note about supported filetypes

-As mentioned above, txt an md files are supported.
+As mentioned above, txt and md files are supported.
 The code looks for those extensions.
 Nothing stops you from renaming a binary file to a txt or md file; this will break the quicknote server.

 Graphic files (jpg, jpeg, png, gif) are rendered as binary files.